Best Mattress 2026

 Looking at the flexibility of a Nectar Premier Adjustable Base with Nectar Split King mattresses

 When looking for a twin mattress, whether for a dorm room, a new apartment, your kid, or yourself, cost is likely one of your first considerations.
-Acknowledging this, I sought out mattresses that fit into various budgets without compromising comfort, support, cooling, and firmness preferences.
+With that in mind, I sought out mattresses that fit various budgets without compromising comfort, support, cooling, or firmness preferences.

 On this list, you’ll find twin-size mattresses priced from $350 to $1120.
 The average price is around $740.
 This ensures you get a wide range of options, and whichever you choose will give you plenty of bang for your buck.